 16. Not charging a rush fee

 You know when a client emails you on a Friday afternoon, wanting work on a Monday, and you want the work and the money and just say yes?
-I did exactly that this last weekend.
+I did exactly that last weekend.
 I was off to Legoland with my son and I was packing and sorting things out, trying to get through them quickly and feeling extremely distracted.
-In the middle of all that, an email arrived from a client asking for a rush job and instead of saying, well, that will cost extra because I’m going to have to devote a whole day to this on my return, I completely flaked and said yes.
+In the middle of all that, an email arrived from a client asking for a rush job and instead of saying, well, that will cost extra because I need to be paid for writing this fast, I completely flaked and said yes.

 Learn from me, people.
 (Are you sensing a theme of “I’ve made a shit ton of mistakes, so don’t be me” here?)

-Anyway, so yes, I have suffered so you don’t have to.
+I have suffered, so you don’t have to.
 Ask for a rush fee—anywhere from 25 to 50% extra—for any work that needs you to be available over the weekend or for which you’d need to rearrange your life.

 17. Not calculating your hourly rate

-Let me be clear: You don’t have to charge an hourly rate.
+Let me be clear: You don’t have to charge an hourly rate (in fact, you probably shouldn’t).
 But you must know your hourly rate.

 Not calculating an hourly rate is especially true for magazine writers and journalists.
 They don’t see the point.
-But I know, from experience, that when I was writing exclusively for magazines and newspapers, the only way I could grow my income was to track how much time I was spending on each piece and then calculating per hour on the individual projects.
-This allowed me to see that the $1-a-word magazine feature that seemed very high-paying was actually one of the things that made me the least amount of money in terms of time spent and the $100 blog posts that I whipped off without much thought in half an hour, were actually pretty profitable when they came in on a recurring basis.
+But I know, from experience, that when I was writing exclusively for magazines and newspapers, the only way I could grow my income was to track how much time I was spending on each piece and then calculating the per hour rate on individual projects.
+This allowed me to see that the $1-a-word magazine feature, which seemed high-paying, actually made me the least amount of money in terms of time spent.
+The $100 blog posts I whipped off without much thought in half an hour?
+They proved to be far more profitable, especially when they came in on a recurring basis.

 It’s not that I let go of my feature writing completely.
-I didn’t and I won’t because it’s not all about the money, but it did allow me to see which things I needed to push more of when money got tight or where I needed to direct my focus if I wanted to increase my income.
-It also became fun for me to try and do my work in fewer hours, thereby eliminating some of my tendencies towards distraction and procrastination.
+I didn’t and I won’t because it’s not all about the money, but it allowed me to see which work I needed to push more of when money got tight, or where I needed to direct my focus if I wanted to increase my income.
+It also became fun for me to try to do my work in fewer hours, eliminating some of my tendencies towards distraction and procrastination.

 18. Charging too little